kartelmode/hash-map-experiment/README.md

 Why so?
 Native version stores 3 additional arrays, so when we're trying to find value by the key, it accesses these 3 additional arrays and every cache miss in the entry array with high probability gives additional cache misses.

-This is acceptable for rawLinearprobe, because it stores additional array with proportional length to the capacity of hashmap.
+This is acceptable for rawLinearprobe too, because it stores additional array with proportional length to the capacity of hashmap.

+## java.util.collections.HashMap

+The data below demonstrates the results for hash map using `HashMap` from java.util.collections.
+For `number` and `mm` key naming strategy it works ideal with default hash function, whenever nativeHash is better for `uuid` naming strategy.

 ```declarative
 default